CLincat/vulcat/README.en-us.md

   Application:
     Specify the target type for the scan

-    -a APPLICATION, --application=APPLICATION
-                        Specifies the target type, for supported frameworks, see the tips at the bottom, separated by commas (e.g. thinkphp / thinkphp,weblogic) (default: auto)
     -v VULN, --vuln=VULN
                         Specify the vulnerability number,With -a/--application
                         to scan a single vulnerability,You can use --list to